 The completed Carnegie Art Center featured its first exhibit in the W.R.
 Monroe Museum in June 1997.
 Now, the Carnegie Center for the Arts hosts a variety of art exhibits and is a venue for the Carnegie Concert Series.

-In 2012- early 2013, there were over 23,000 people touched by a Carnegie program: an exhibit of quilts or glass or watercolor, a concert by the Kalamazoo Pipe Band or the Karr Mattingly Duo, or the fun of the Regional Juried Arts Competition!
+In 2013-early 2014, there were over 23,000 people touched by a Carnegie program: an exhibit of quilts or glass or watercolor or pastel, a fun interactive Empty Canvas concert, the crowd-pleasing Adams Family concert, our Summer Full or Art kids day camp, or the annual Regional Juried Arts Competition!

 However, describing the impact of the Carnegie Center for the Arts using only numbers does not do it justice.
 After all, the Carnegie Center has attracted people to Historic Downtown Three Rivers for years to an artistic experience who later shop and eat at other local businesses, supporting them.
 Above all, young people have gained confidence in themselves and learned discipline from painting, sculpting, making music, and acting supported by the Carnegie Center for the Arts.